-519.705-7 Liquidated damages.
+519.705-7 Compliance with the subcontracting plan.

-(a) Initial assessment.
-The contracting officer shall provide the SBTA an information copy of his or her initial assessment that the contractor did not make a good faith effort to comply with the plan.
+(a) Good faith effort notifications.
+Contracting officers shall provide the GSA SBTA a copy of any written notice to a contractor that the contractor did not make a good faith effort to comply with the subcontracting plan.
+Contracting officers shall engage the Office of the General Counsel before issuing a final decision to assess liquidated damages.